iglu-sh/cache/README.md

 ## Setup
 You need a working bun installation as well as a working postgres database.
 It is recommended that you use the docker-compose.yml file for installation.

+**IMPORTANT:** If you use the `dockder-commpose.yml` to start the service you have to build the image with `nix build .#iglu-cache-docker && docker load < result` first and then execute `docker comopse up`

 You need a .env file with at least the following variables:
 - `CACHE_ROOT_DOMAIN`: The domain name of where your cache server should be available.
 - `CACHE_FILESYSTEM_DIR`: The directory where the cache files should be stored (Careful, there will be a lot of read and writes happening at this dir, so choose accordingly).